-If you've received a qualifying exam from your PCP, you can receive up to one \$25 reward on your Healthy Savings card per calendar year upon provider billing CCA for the service.
+If you've received a qualifying exam from your PCP, you can receive up to one \$25 reward on your Healthy Savings card per

+Not covered

+Earned reward will be added to your Healthy Savings card for use at approved retailers.
+This may take several months to be loaded. calendar year upon provider billing CCA for the service To earn this reward, you must have an annual wellness visit or an annual physical exam.
+Either annual visit type is longer than routine PCP visits.
+During an annual wellness visit or an annual exam, you and your healthcare provider will review your overall health in detail.
+Your provider must bill CCA for your exam in order for your reward to be processed and applied to your Healthy Savings card.
+Your reward can be used at in-network OTC retailers to purchase allowed items, excluding firearms, alcohol, or tobacco.
 Covered once every calendar year.

-Services that are covered for you What you must pay when you get these services innetwork What you must pay when you get these services out-of-network If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
-Annual Wellness Visit Reward See Annual Physical Exam above for details.
-Covered once every calendar year.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.
-40% coinsurance out-of-network.
-You pay these amounts until you reach the out-of-pocket maximum.
-Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-40% coinsurance for out-of-network You pay these amounts until you reach the out-of-pocket maximum.
+There is no coinsurance, copayment, or deductible for the annual wellness visit \$0 copayment out- of-network Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.

-Services that are covered for you What you must pay when you get these services innetwork What you must pay when you get these services out-of-network Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for covered screening mammograms.
-40% coinsurance for out-of-network You pay these amounts until you reach the out-of-pocket maximum.
-Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a healthcare provider's order.
-The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
-Prior Authorization is required. \$0 copay innetwork for Cardiac Rehab services. \$20 copay for Intensive Cardiac Rehab services You pay these amounts until you reach the out-of-pocket maximum.
-40% coinsurance out-of-network for both Cardiac and Intensive Cardiac Rehab services.
-You pay these amounts until you reach the out-of-pocket maximum
+Bone mass measurement There is no \$0 copayment out-For qualified individuals (generally, this coinsurance. of-network means people at risk of losing bone mass or copayment, or at risk of osteoporosis), the following services deductible for are covered every 24 months or more Medicare-covered frequently if medically necessary: procedures bone mass to identify bone mass, detect bone loss, or measurement determine bone quality, including a physician's interpretation of the results.
+Breast cancer screening There is no \$0 copayment out-(mammograms) of-network coinsurance, Covered services include: copayment, or One baseline mammogram between deductible for the ages of 35 and 39 covered screening One screening mammogram every 12 mammograms months for women 40 and older • Clinical breast exams once every 24 months Cardiac rehabilitation services \$0 copay in-40% coinsurance Comprehensive programs of cardiac network for Cardiac out-of-network for rehabilitation services that include exercise, Rehab services both Cardiac and education, and counseling are covered for Intensive Cardiac members who meet certain conditions with a Rehab services \$0 copay for healthcare provider's order.
+The plan also Intensive Cardiac covers intensive cardiac rehabilitation You pay these Rehab services programs that are typically more rigorous or amounts until you more intense than cardiac rehabilitation reach the out-of-You pay these programs. pocket maximum amounts until you